blackducksoftware/opssight-connector/README.md

 ## Overview

-The ose-scanner provides integration between Black Duck Hub and OpenShift v3 or Kubernetes.
+The opssight-connector provides integration between Black Duck Hub and OpenShift v3 or Kubernetes.
 In the current implementation, pre-existing images and pods are automatically discovered and monitored.
 When a new image or pod is discovered, the integration kicks off a scan engine container to perform the scan and upload the results to your Black Duck Hub instance.

 ## Release Status